-The CAN-SPAM Act is a law that sets the rules for commercial email.
-It was signed by President George W. Bush on December 16, 2003.
+The CAN-SPAM Act is a law that sets the rules for commercial emails.
+President George W. Bush signed it on December 16, 2003.
 The name 'CAN-SPAM' came from the word “canning,” which can be associated with putting an end to spam messages.

 This law establishes the requirements for commercial mailings and gives recipients the right to stop receiving them.
 The CAN-SPAM Act also determines the punishment measures for deviation from the rules.
 The law makes no exception for business-to-business email.
 That means that all types of emails – for example, a message to former customers announcing a new product line – must comply with the law.
 Mailings that do not comply with this law could result in a penalty and will bring losses to a company.